Do Schools Need To Rethink How They Use Images of Students In The Age of AI?

 It’s a fair question.

-The challenge for any school or college is finding the balance between safeguarding and storytelling.
+The challenge for any school or college is finding the balance between safeguarding and effective visual storytelling.

 Option 1: Generic Photography Without Showing Faces